List of Important Days in September

 • Montreal Protocol has led to the phase-out of 99% of the Ozone Depleting Substances.

-• Kigali Amendment to the Montreal Protocol that aims at phasing down HFCs, can avoid up to 0.4° C rise in the earth’s temperature by the end of this century.
+• Kigali Amendment to the Montreal Protocol which aims at phasing down HFCs, can avoid up to 0.4° C rise in the earth’s temperature by the end of this century.

 • She was an Indian Carnatic singer from Madurai, Tamil Nadu.